peter88213/novelibre/README.md

 At present, the development phase is coming to an end.
 Nevertheless it is recommended to check for updates from time to time, as well as for the plugins.

-I use the program myself and fix errors immediately if I notice any.
+I use the program myself and fix bugs immediately if I notice any.
 As far as I can tell, *novelibre* runs fast and reliably under Windows and Linux.
 It should also under other operating systems for which there is a reasonably up-to-date *Python 3* installation.
 However, there is a lack of a broad user base, which is why one cannot speak of real proven operation.

 ## Download and install